ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Viewing your bare metal servers by using the UI
 {: #viewing-bare-metal-server-ui}

 You can view the summary of all bare metal server on the bare metal server page, or you can click an individual server name to view details and make changes.
-From the details page, you can also view the associated network interface, access its subnet, and reserve or delete a floating IP address.
+From the details page, you can also view the associated network interface, access its subnet, change the network bandwidth on Sapphire Rapids servers, and reserve or delete a floating IP address.

+Adjustable network bandwidth for Sapphire Rapids bare metal servers is only available in US South (Dallas).
+{: preview}

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Navigation Menu** icon ![menu icon](../../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute > Bare metal servers**
 1. Click the name of the bare metal server that you want to view.